misterelie/alx-low_level_programming/0x02-functions_nested_loops/README.md

 102-fibonacci.c: a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.

+103-fibonacci.c: a program that finds and prints the sum of the even-valued terms, followed by a new line.